The fact of the matter is, menstrual care is indicative of a bigger health issue that affects everyone—not just females

 A woman’s monthly cycle shouldn’t get in the way of her chosen sport—or career for that matter.

-While menstrual cycles shouldn’t be considered a taboo in competitive sports or even in recreational swim sessions, the reality is that menstrual health is easily brushed off—whether in sports or in the workplace—owing to a lack of awareness, misconceptions, and the pervading stigma on the subject.
+While menstrual cycles shouldn’t be taboo in competitive sports or even in recreational swim sessions, the reality is that menstrual health is easily brushed off, owing to a lack of awareness, misconceptions, and the stigma on the subject.

 When a woman gets her period, it’s a given that she experiences discomfort and pain.
 This then affects her performance and efficiency.
 Yet you’d be hard pressed to find moments in which coaches and companies have commented on and tackled the issue square on.
 The fact of the matter is, menstrual care is indicative of a bigger health issue that affects everyone—not just females.

 So we here at Multisport and our sister brands Scout, Nolisoli, Preen, and F&B Report are taking a brave step forward in being unapologetic about the issue with the distribution of Sinaya menstrual cups.